tsunghsien1124/tsunghsien1124.github.io/index.md

 layout: default
 ---

-<div style="text-align: justify "> Hello!
+<div style="text-align: justify"> Hello!
+Welcome to my personal website.
 My name is Tsung-Hsien Li.
 I'm a Ph.D. candidate in Economics at the University of Mannheim.
 My research interests lie in mainly Macroeconomics, especially Consumer Finance and Computational Economics. </div>